Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 **Init Locally**

-:::{dropdown} Init locally is not recommended.
+:::{dropdown} Check that init locally is not recommended.
 :color: info
 :icon: info